Cawthorne Church Of England (VC) Primary School

 Religious Education Policy

 R.E. in this school develops pupils’ knowledge, understanding and awareness of Christianity, and other religions represented in our country.
 We want our children to learn about religion, and from it, respecting others’ beliefs and practice.
 We see R.E. teaching as an important aspect of school life where children put into practice the spiritual and moral values they have been introduced to.
-R.E. teaching follows the Barnsley locally agreed syllabus.
+R.E. teaching follows the Barnsley locally agreed syllabus in conjunction with Understanding Christianity.

-The teaching of RE is divided into 6 Key Questions:
+The teaching of other World Religions is divided into 6 Key Questions:

 1. Why are these words special?